Facebook insists a kids version of Instagram will be safe. But state attorneys general aren’t buying it.

 State attorneys general might not prevent Facebook from charging ahead with its plans.
 But by putting a stake in the ground before the service even launches, they are ensuring there’s greater public scrutiny of the product.
 That could push Facebook to make sure it doesn’t make some of the same privacy missteps it has in the past.

-It’s also a politically popular position for the attorneys general to take, as parents and grandparents worry about the negative effects of more social media time for children during the pandemic.
+It’s also a politically popular position for the attorneys general to take, as parents and grandparents worry about the negative effects of more social media time for children during the coronavirus pandemic.

 The letter’s signatories ranged from D.C.
 Attorney General Karl A. Racine (D) to Texas Attorney General Ken Paxton (R), highlighting the growing bipartisan interest in checking the tech industry’s influence on children.